A 20 minute, pantry‑friendly spam fried rice with crispy fried spam, buttery rice, and simple veggies. Use leftover or day old rice for best texture!

 - 4 cups cooked, cooled day-old rice (leftover)

-- ¼ cup low sodium soy sauce (or liquid aminos)
+- ¼ cup low sodium soy sauce, may also use liquid aminos or coconut aminos

 - 2 tablespoon oyster sauce